 Mitigation Measures Timing and Methods Responsible Parties from a California Air Resources Board Approved Registry or a Locally Approved Equivalent Program.
-Method: (1) Implement a renewable energy Monitoring and Reporting: A. Options for Reducing GHG Emissions. project on site, on tidelands, or within offsite Project Proponent To reach the waterside performance standard for 2025, the project tidelands adjacent to community or member proponent shall, in order of preference, considering availability of city outside the District's jurisdiction that Verification: District structures and feasibility, implement the following, which may be achieves the amount of MWh/year of combined with consideration to the preference described below: renewable energy identified in the measure Incorporate renewable energy A 1 /O a) on the project site; And/Or b) within the District's jurisdiction; or (0) II c) within the adjacent community or member city outside of the (2) Undertake other verifiable actions or District's jurisdiction. activities on Tidelands, approved by the District 2.
-Undertake other verifiable actions or activities on Tidelands, District approved by the District, such as electrification of equipment including vehicles and trucks, financial contribution to a future And/Or local or District GHG emission reduction program on Tidelands Allu/Ol (locally approved equivalent program), or similar activities or (3) Purchase the equivalent amount of GHG actions that reduce operational GHG emissions; offsets from a ARB approved registry, or a 3.
-Purchase GHG emission offset credits that (1) are real, additional permanent, quantifiable, verifiable, and enforceable as specified are the second of the second o in California Health and Safety Code § 38562(d)(1) and (2) and as these terms are further defined in California Code of Regulations, Title 17, § 95802 (see below); (2) use a protocol consistent with or as stringent as ARB protocol requirements under California Code of Regulations, Title 17, § 95972(a); and (3) are issued by an ARB-approved offset registry.
-Offset credits from projects outside California must be located in states within the United States of America that have laws equivalent to or stricter than California's laws and regulations ensuring the validity of offset credits.
+Method: (1) Implement a renewable energy Monitoring and Reporting: A. Options for Reducing GHG Emissions. project on site, on tidelands, or within offsite Project Proponent To reach the waterside performance standard for 2025, the project tidelands adjacent to community or member proponent shall, in order of preference, considering availability of city outside the District's jurisdiction that Verification: District structures and feasibility, implement the following, which may be achieves the amount of MWh/year of combined with consideration to the preference described below: renewable energy identified in the measure 1.
+Incorporate renewable energy a) on the project site; And/Or b) within the District's jurisdiction; or c) within the adjacent community or member city outside of the e (2) Undertake other verifiable actions or District's jurisdiction. activities on Tidelands, approved by the 2.
+Undertake other verifiable actions or activities on Tidelands, District approved by the District, such as electrification of equipment including vehicles and trucks, financial contribution to a future And/Or local or District GHG emission reduction program on Tidelands (locally approved equivalent program), or similar activities or (3) Purchase the equivalent amount of GHG 2 Durch and Feduce operational GHG emissions; offsets from a ARB approved registry, or a 3.
+Purchase GHG emission onset creats that (1) are real, additional normanent quantifiable verifiable and enforceable as specified ^{1,} locally approved equivalent program in California Health and Safety Code & 38562(d)(1) and (2) and as these terms are further defined in California Code of Regulations.
+Title 17. § 95802 (see below): (2) use a protocol consistent with or as stringent as ARB protocol requirements under California Code of Regulations, Title 17, § 95972(a); and (3) are issued by an ARB-approved offset registry.
+1 Offset credit S from projects outside California must be located in states within the United States of America that have laws equivalent to or stricter than California's laws and regulations ensuring the validity of offset credits.
 For purposes of this section, the definitions are as follows: a.
 "Real" means, in the context of offset projects, that GHG reductions or GHG enhancements result from a demonstrable